 Building on your existing knowledge of the aircraft maintenance sector, the BSc (Hons) Aircraft Maintenance Engineering (Top-Up) course combines a unique blend of academic and practical study in our purpose-built Aerospace Training Centre fully approved by the Civil Aviation Authority (CAA).
 It has been designed in consultation with industry professionals and is continually reviewed to ensure it meets the current professional demands of the aerospace industry.

-You will begin your studies in September and you’ll initially undertake three introductory modules between July and September to get you up to speed with course content (equivalent to the final year of a full bachelors degree).
+You will begin your studies in September and you’ll initially undertake three introductory modules to get you up to speed with course content (equivalent to the final year of a full bachelors degree).